Best Crypto Cards in Chile (2026)

 The Ley Fintech's VASP registration requirement means Chile's crypto ecosystem is more regulated and transparent than most LATAM markets.
 This institutional maturity translates to smoother on-ramps and fewer bank-side friction points compared to countries where crypto operates in a gray area.

-Chile's combination of OECD-level institutional governance, clear Ley Fintech regulation, Buda.com as a mature domestic on-ramp, strong Transbank-powered card acceptance infrastructure, a tech-savvy population with high internet penetration, and the copper/lithium economy's international connectivity make it Latin America's most mature market for crypto card adoption.
+Chile combines OECD-level institutional governance, clear Ley Fintech regulation, Buda.com as a mature domestic on-ramp, Transbank-powered card acceptance, high internet penetration, and the copper/lithium economy's international connectivity.
+The result is one of Latin America's more mature markets for crypto card adoption.

 Written by SpendNode Editorial